madhura-kulkarni-mh/technical-documentation-site/en/core-api/credit-card.md

 </details>

 ## 2. Sending Transaction Data to Charge API
-The `token_id` recieved from [Getting the Card Token](/en/core-api/credit-card#_1-getting-the-card-token), is used by the merchant backend to send [Charge API Request](/en/core-api/credit-card.md#sample-request) to Midtrans.
+The `token_id` recieved from the previous step, is used by the merchant backend to send [Charge API Request](/en/core-api/credit-card.md#sample-request) to Midtrans.
 The 3DS `redirect_url`  is recieved in the response.
 This URL is required for [Opening 3DS authentication page](/en/core-api/credit-card.md#_3-opening-3DS-authentication-page).
 The *Charge API* request is sent from the merchant backend, with the `transaction_details` and the `token_id`.

 #### Endpoints